-Heavy Rain Leads To Flooding, Washed Out Roads In SE Carlton County
+Heavy Rain Leads To Flooding, Washed Out Roads In Carlton County

 The flooding in northern Minnesota and western Wisconsin comes following days of heavy rain.

-The National Weather Service says upwards of 6 inches of rain fell in the region on Saturday alone.
+The National Weather Service says near 6 inches of rain fell in parts of the region on Saturday alone.

 More rain and storms are expected Sunday.